 Soapy water - Just before putting the face mask on, wash your glasses with soapy water, shake off the excess and then allow the lenses to air-dry.
 This leaves behind a thin surfactant film that reduces the surface tension and causes the water molecules to spread out evenly into a transparent layer.
 This “surfactant effect” is widely utilised to prevent the misting of surfaces in many everyday situations.

-The fit - Another possibility is to consider the fit of your face mask in order to prevent your exhaled breath from reaching your glasses.
+The fit - Another possibility is to consider the fit of your face mask to prevent your exhaled breath from reaching your glasses.
 An easy solution is to place a folded tissue under the mask, across the bridge of your nose.
 The tissue absorbs the warm, moist air, preventing it from reaching your glasses.
 This method is, however, strongly dependent on the design of your glasses.

 Many medical masks contain a bendable metal strip that enables the wearer to mould the mask to the shape of their nose and cheeks.
 (By the way: This can also be achieved with homemade masks, by sewing a pipe cleaner or twist tie into the top of your mask.)

-When the mask fits properly, most of your breath should go through it and not out of the top or the sides.
+When the mask fits properly, most of your breath should go through it and not out of the top of the sides.

 Pull the mask up higher - A simple way of decreasing the amount of mist on your glasses is to pull the mask higher up your face and to use the weight of your glasses on top of the mask to block the flow of air.
 Again, this method depends on the design of the glasses.